vmware/vic/doc/user_doc/vic_admin/log_bundles.md

 ## Collecting Logs Manually
 If the VCH Admin portal is offline, use `vic-machine debug` to enable SSH on the VCH and use `scp -r` to capture the logs from `/var/log/vic/`.

-## Setting Log Size Cap
+## Setting the Log Size Cap
-The log size cap is set at 20MB and rotates automatically if the size exceeds 20 MB.
-Log rotation depends on the amount of memory you allocate when you configure a VCH and the debug level you set.
+The log size cap is set at 20MB.
+If the size exceeds 20 MB, then vSphere Integrated Containers Engine compresses the files and saves a history of the last two rotations.
+These files are rotated:

+`/var/log/vic/port-layer.log` <br>
+`/var/log/vic/init.log` <br>
+`/var/log/vic/docker-personality.log` <br>
+`/var/log/vic/vicadmin.log`